Jharkhand: Post Independence

-In 1999 Bharatiya Janata party promised to form a separate Vanachal state if they won the state election with a majority of votes.
+In 1999 the Bharatiya Janata party promised to form a separate Vanachal state if they won the state election with a majority of votes.
 After the last Assembly election in the state resulted in a hung assembly, RJD's dependence on the Congress extended support on the precondition that RJD would not pose a hurdle to the passage of the Bihar reorganisation Bill.
 Finally, with the support from both RJD and Congress, the ruling coalition at the Centre led by the Bharatiya Janata Party which had made statehood its main poll plank in the region in successive polls earlier, cleared the Bihar reorganisation Bill in the monsoon session of the Parliament on 2 and 11 August in Loksabha and Rajyasabha.
-This paved the way for the creation of a separate Vanachal state comprising Chota Nagpur Division and Santhal Pargana Division of South Bihar.
+This paved the way for the creation of a separate Vanachal state comprising the Chota Nagpur Division and Santhal Pargana Division of South Bihar.
 NDA formed the government with Babulal Marandi as chief minister.
 Later the name of the state was changed from Vanachal to Jharkhand.
 Babulal Marandi took the oath of chief minister on 15 November 2000 on the anniversary of the birth of tribal leader Birsa Munda.